lgmoneda/lgmoneda.github.io/_posts/2024-07-01-invariant-random-forest.md

 They also provide one for regression, but I won't explore it in this post.

-Here's the part of the code that performs these operations, which hopefully makes it easier to grasp what is going on.
+Here's the part of the code that performs these operations, making it easier to grasp what is happening.

 ```python
 def gini_invariance_penalty_score(right_dict, left_dict,